 A simple search on Google will give you hundreds of mattress foundation results, which can make choosing the best one a bit of a challenge.
 To make your search easier, we’ll be discussing our eight recommended foundations.
 Let’s dive in.

-We like the Amerisleep Mattress Foundation because it takes less than five minutes to set up, comes with a 1-year warranty, and is competitively priced.
+We like the Amerisleep Platform Bed because it takes less than five minutes to set up, comes with a 1-year warranty, and is competitively priced.
 Plus, it’s designed to be compatible with any kind of mattress, so you don’t have to own an Amerisleep mattress to use one of their foundations.

 Amerisleep’s foundation stands at 13.5 inches tall.
-This foundation has pine side panels with grey upholstery.
+This foundation has solid wood panels with grey upholstery.
 The design matches most decor, with a headboard giving it a classic look.
-To make sure your bed stays in place, Amerisleep designs this slat pack with a non-slip surface.
+To make sure your bed stays in place, Amerisleep designs this frame with side rails.

-Amerisleep’s foundation requires zero tools to set up because it has a special peg-locking system for easy assembly.
+Amerisleep’s foundation requires zero tools to set up because it has a special slide-and-lock system for easy assembly.
 Their foundation can hold up to 800 pounds, in addition to the weight of the mattress.
-The price of this foundation is $300 for a Queen.
+The price of this foundation is $499 for a Queen.